Zaharenko/canvasSketch/README.md

 -   **Interactive Experience**: Enjoy an interactive experience as the canvas sketch reacts to mouse movements, providing an engaging and immersive journey.

+## Project 2: Canvas Sketch Lithuania

+This project is a dynamic canvas sketch inspired by the colors of the Lithuanian flag.
+It utilizes random noise and mathematical functions to create an abstract and vibrant artwork.

+### Description

+Canvas Sketch Lithuania is an interactive digital art piece that explores the visual aesthetics of the Lithuanian flag.
+It dynamically generates a colorful composition using various shades of yellow, green, and red, reminiscent of the Lithuanian national colors.
+The canvas sketch reacts to mouse movements, creating an engaging and immersive experience for viewers.

+### Features

+**Dynamic Color Palette**: The artwork features vibrant colors inspired by the Lithuanian flag, adding visual interest and depth to the composition.

+**Interactive Experience**: Users can interact with the canvas sketch by moving their mouse, influencing the patterns and shapes created on the canvas in real-time.

+**Randomized Patterns**: The canvas sketch utilizes random noise and mathematical functions to generate unique and unpredictable patterns, ensuring each viewing experience is different.

 ### How to Run

 To run the Pizza Box Redux project: